 Noisiness & Sound Duration

 Most bike bells are loud enough to notify others.
-Unfortunately, many manufacturers don’t state the noisiness of their bells.
+Unfortunately, many manufacturers don’t state how loud their bells are.

 Therefore, you have to rely on independent reviews like this one.
-The following chart shows the noisiness of the best bicycle bells.
+The following chart shows the loudness of the best bicycle bells.

 Another feature you can consider is the sound duration.
-The following chart shows how long the sound of the bell approximately lasts.
+The following chart shows approximately how long the bell’s sound lasts.

 Ease of Installation